6 ways to cure jet lag that actually work

 2. Get some Vitamin D & B

-Vitamin B-12 keeps your body alert and energized, while Vitamin D, natural from the sun or supplemental from a vitamin, has long been recommended by doctors as a jet lag cure… So get outside and soak up the sun!
+Vitamin B-12 keeps your body alert and energized, while Vitamin D, natural from the sun or supplemental from a vitamin, has long been recommended by doctors as a jet lag cure… So take a supplement, or get outside and soak up the sun!

 3. Get active

 It can be tempting to nap as soon as you arrive in a new time zone, especially after a painfully long flight.
 But don’t.
 As soon as you arrive in a new place, you want to move as much as you can.
 I swear by breaking a sweat as soon as I hit my destination.
 Any physical activity you do throughout your first day will help you sleep better that night and will get your vacation off to a fantastic start.

 4. Hydrate, hydrate, hydrate